 - Ministry staff will contact you confirming receipt of your application package, and give you a file number for future reference and communication about your application.

-- You will receive a letter indicating the Ministry response, a review of the next steps, and a request that you confirm the proceeding.
+- If the Ministry staff confirms that the application can proceed, the response will also include a review of the next steps and a request that you confirm the proceeding.
 A $1500, non-refundable, administration fee is payable at this time.

 - Please note that a property appraisal may be required and that you may be required to purchase the closed road at current market value.

-- Submit your final plans and fees for final approval and completion of the process.
+- Submit your final plans and payments for final approval and completion of the process

 Closure of Rights of Way that Provide Access to Water